jrnold/r4ds-exercise-solutions/docs/transform.md

 ### Exercise 4 {.exercise}

 For each destination, compute the total minutes of delay.
-For each, flight, compute the proportion of the total delay for its destination.
+For each flight, compute the proportion of the total delay for its destination.